Why You Need a Camel Coat: 4 Great Ways to Style

 Laura Whitmore exuded schoolgirl vibes in a camel coat paired with a collared dressLaura Whitmore exuded schoolgirl vibes in a camel coat paired with a collared dress in London, United Kingdom, on June 1, 2013 (Credit: WENN)

-If you’re looking for a workwear coat, you’ve your perfect match.
+If you’re looking for a workwear coat, you’ve got your perfect match.
 A camel coat has long been a workwear staple and is the perfect city look, especially if you’re not sure where the day will take you.

 If you’re a minimalist with a capsule closet, a camel coat is the only one you need to see you through every social event.